 There are two functions of the Editor; CREATE to create a file and EDIT which enables files to be updated.
 Files may be data files or source program files.
 They must be ASCII files (i.e. the data they contain is stored as characters).
-The maximum size of a file which can be edited is limited by the amount of disk space available to a user and an absolute limit of 1.3 million characters.
+The maximum size of a file which can be edited is limited by the amount of disk space available and an absolute limit of 1.3 million characters, about 2000 blocks.

 The Editor creates files with variable length lines.
 Lines may be of any length.
 On input, very long lines are broken into 280 character fragments and rejoined on output.
 During editing, lines may be increased to a maximum of 300 characters (including the carriage return/line feed characters appended to the end of the line).
-To enter lines longer than 72 characters when inputting data from the terminal, simply continue typing, giving <cr> only at the end of the line.
-The carriage will return automatically to the left margin after a certain number of characters have been typed.
+To enter lines longer than the terminal width, simply continue typing, giving <cr> only at the end of the line.
+The carriage will return automatically to the left margin after a certain number of characters has been typed.
 (See "SET TTY WIDTH n" Monitor command.)